nuhptr/trello-appwrite/README.md

 ## Learn More

-To learn how to using openAI, take a look at the following resources:
+To learn how to use openAI, take a look at the following resources:

 - [OpenAI API](https://beta.openai.com/docs/api-reference/introduction) - learn about OpenAI API.
 - [OpenAI Playground](https://beta.openai.com/playground) - an interactive OpenAI Playground.